Paying for your policy

 Reviving A Lapsed Policy

 It is important that you remember to make your premium payments on time.
-You have a grace period of 30 days from the premium due date to pay your premium.
 If the premium is not paid up by the stated grace period, your Policy will lapse unless your Policy has acquired sufficient Cash Value for an Automatic Premium Loan.
 A letter will be sent to notify you that the Policy has lapsed.

 To return the Policy to inforce status (known as Reinstatement of the Policy):

-- Declare your health status again by completing the
+- Declare your health status again by completing one of the following forms:

-- Pay the outstanding premiums together with the interest charged on the outstanding premiums and indebtedness (if any)
+- Pay the outstanding premiums together with the interest charged on the outstanding premiums (if applicable) and indebtedness (if any)

 - If your health status has deteriorated, you may need to pay a higher premium after the underwriter's review